adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220624154649.md

 ## verification of the database installation correctness

 To verify the correct PostgresQL installation we will use a well-known [Redwood Blog Application](https://redwoodjs.com/docs/tutorial/intermission#using-the-example-repo-recommended) and modify it to use PostgreSQL database instead of the default SQLIte).
-We will do this in following several steps
+We will do this in several steps

 ### 1. Create the [Example Repo application (aka Redwood Blog)](https://redwoodjs.com/docs/tutorial/intermission#using-the-example-repo-recommended)